cldeluna/pandas_for_pandemic_data/README.md

 [New York Times US Data GitHub Repository](https://github.com/nytimes/covid-19-data)

-I took the same apporach with this repository as I did for the JHU data.
+I took the same approach with this repository as I did for the JHU data.
 I've cloned the repository so that it sits as a subdirectory in my pandas_for_pandemic_data folder and I refresh it every day.